Jordi-iranzo-martinez/Jordi-iranzo-martinez/content/index.md

 # Environmental Technician • Environmental Law Specialist • Science Communicator

 I'm an environmental technician with a degree in Environmental Sciences from the University of València and practical experience in environmental management in both public and private sectors.

+I work across multiple languages - Spanish, Valencian, and English fluently, with working knowledge of Italian, Portuguese, French, and a little bit of Russian.

 My career combines specialized technical knowledge with solid command of applicable regulations and multilingual communication skills.